Score Day!

 3. The question was counterintuitive and you lacked insight.

 Academic Content is the stuff you learn in school.
 This is usually the reason students miss up to 1100.
 You need to learn or remember some things.
 This includes formulas, grammar rules, and vocabulary words.
-Most tutoring programs help with this and is the main benefit of Khan Academy.
+Most tutoring programs help with this, and it's the main benefit of Khan Academy.
 You should focus on things you don’t know, which is why you need to know why you are missing!

 We all make mistakes.
 As you practice the SAT and review your missed questions, you will naturally make fewer mistakes as you go.
 Make sure you employ best practices when you need to.
 For example, when I make a mistake it’s usually because I flipped a negative/positive sign.
 So, if I see that I am working with absolute values, subtracting a polynomial in a bracket, or taking a negative number to a higher power, I show my work.
 Nobody needs to explain to me why subtracting a negative is the same as addition; I know the academic content!
 That being said, I rarely make mistakes in trigonometry, so I will do as much of it in my head as I can.
 It is a timed test after all.
-You may be different, which is why it’s important to know why you are missing!
+You may be different, which is why it’s important to know the kinds of mistakes you make!

-So, the number one thing to do is know why you’re missing.
 To learn more of what you SHOULDN’T do , check out my article Top 5 mistakes students make when preparing for the SAT (and what to do instead).